S. R. Nathan: Presidency (1999–2011)

 During the 1999 presidential election, as two other prospective candidates were found to be constitutionally ineligible, Nathan was elected unopposed as president on 18 August 1999 and was ex officio appointed Chancellor of the National University of Singapore and the Nanyang Technological University.

 His candidacy was supported by Senior Minister Lee Kuan Yew and former President Wee Kim Wee.
-Nathan succeeded Ong Teng Cheong as the president of Singapore, and was sworn on 1 September 1999.
+Nathan succeeded Ong Teng Cheong as the president of Singapore, and was sworn in on 1 September 1999.

 Nathan launched the annual President's Challenge charity fundraising initiative in 2000.
-Continued in 2012 by his successor, President Tony Tan, as of 2016 about S$160 million had been raised by the movement.
+Continued in 2012 by his successor, President Tony Tan, and as of 2016 about S$160 million had been raised by the movement.

 During the 2005 presidential election, the Presidential Elections Committee (PEC) declared Nathan as the only eligible candidate on 13 August, rejecting three other applications based on constitutional criteria.
 Thus, Nathan was elected unopposed for a second term on 17 August 2005.
 He was sworn in for a second term of office on 1 September 2005, and as of 2016, is the only person who has served two terms as president.

-On 21 January 2009, Nathan approved in principle the Government's request to draw $4.9 billion from the nation's past financial reserves to fund the Government's Resilience Package consisting of two schemes aimed at preserving jobs and businesses during the financial downturn: the Jobs Credit scheme, which provided employers with financial assistance to pay employees' salaries; and the Special Risk-Sharing Initiative, which helped mid-sized companies to obtain credit.
+On 21 January 2009, Nathan approved in principle the Government's request to draw $4.9 billion from the nation's past financial reserves to fund the Government's Resilience Package consisting of two schemes aimed at preserving jobs and businesses during the Great Recession: the Jobs Credit scheme, which provided employers with financial assistance to pay employees' salaries; and the Special Risk-Sharing Initiative, which helped mid-sized companies to obtain credit.
 This was the first time the President's discretionary powers had been exercised for this purpose.
 The President's formal approval of the drawdown was subsequently signified in two notifications dated 13 March 2009.